robyftp/Tree/README.md

-## How do you make holy water?
-You boil the hell out of it.
+## Why do ducks make great detectives?
+They always quack the case.